ygda-org/programming-guide/sections/section-5.md

 	pass # Replace with function body.

 ```
 > Functions that aren't called directly in the script, rather by the engine, are prefixed with an underscore like `_on_body_entered` is in the above script.

 The `on_body_entered(body: Node2D) -> void` function will be called whenever any body enters the death zone.
 However, we don't know for sure if this body is a player.
 If later on we add more bodies to our game, how will we differentiate between the player and other bodies?
 We can do this with groups.

 > A body in godot is a physical object that interacts with the physics engine, like the `CharacterBody2D` on your player.
 Areas are zones in your game used for non-physcal interactions, like a player entering a zone that triggers their death.

 1) Go into the player scene and, where the inspector is, go into the "Node" tab.
-Then navigate to the "Groups" area.
+Then, navigate to the "Groups" area.

 ![groups](../images/section-5/groups.png)